slamora/brackets-wiki/Research:-Find-Replace.md

 # Find in Current File

-* **Dreamweaver**
-    * All types of find and replace (in-file and multi-file) are integrated into a single dialog, controlled by a "Find in:" dropdown at the top that sets the scope of the search.
-(See the Find in Files section for more details on that case.)
-For single-file searches, the options available are "Current File" and "Selected Text".
-    * The dialog always has both Find and Replace fields.
-Dialog actions include "Find Next" (go to next match), "Replace" (replace the currently selected text if it matches, then do a Find Next), "Find All" (open a panel listing all matches in the current scope), and "Replace All" (replace all matches in the current scope and open a panel listing the changes).
-    * Options are "Match case", "Match whole word", "Ignore whitespace", and "Use regular expression".
-    * In addition to simple textual searches in code, you can do “HTML-aware” searches that parse the HTML and let you do complex queries:
-        * Search in “HTML text” (handles entity translation, ignores markup)
-        * Structural searches: you can search for instances of a specific tag with or without particular attributes/values, or containing/not containing other tags or specific text, and specify multiple criteria at once.
-        * When searching for tags, you can choose particular actions to do on those tags, like setting/clearing attributes, adding new tags inside or around, stripping tags, etc.
-    * You can save and load queries.
-    * I’m pretty sure you used to be able to choose particular items in the result list of a Find All and then replace them individually, but it looks like that functionality no longer exists.
-I’m guessing this is because the logic for keeping the Find list up to date as you did other replacements or made edits to the same documents was fragile.

 ### Overall UI
 * Sublime 2 - Search bar at bottom.
 Incremental.
 Highlights all matches (can be disabled), _and_ marks them on minimap.
 Total number shown below search bar.
 * WebStorm 7 - Search bar at top (does _not_ shift text).
 Incremental.
 Highlights all matches _and_ marks them in scrollbar track.
 Total number shown in search bar.